 Scoop batter into lined muffin tins and bake in a preheated 180C oven for about 20 minutes or until top springs back when gently pressed.

 Makes about 14, they freeze and defrost well and are especially delicious when slightly warmed.

-To make a little variation on these, I switch out the handful of spinach for a large handful of steamed sweet potato.
-Just add it into the recipe and cook in the same time as the beetroot.
+To make a little variation on these, I switch out the spinach for a large handful of steamed sweet potato or 1/3 of a tin of chick peas.
+Just add them into the wet mix and blend at the same time as the beetroot.
 Yum!!
-Also works well with a large handful of tinned chick peas.